Financial-Times/engineering-progression/docs/documentation.md

   - Shared HTML includes and page layouts are within `site/_includes` and `site/_layouts`.
 This is mostly a standard Jekyll thing ([includes](https://jekyllrb.com/docs/includes/), [layouts](https://jekyllrb.com/docs/layouts/)) but we do have a couple of custom layouts defined:

     - `site/_layouts/default.html`: includes boilerplate HTML as well as the wrappers for [o-layout](https://registry.origami.ft.com/components/o-layout), an Origami component which does most of the heavy lifting for the site's styles.
-This layout is not that useful by itself
+This layout is not that useful by itself.

 	- `site/_layouts/o-layout-docs.html`: use this layout to render a single documentation page, with a generated sidebar nav and optimised for reading.
 This can accomodate any Markdown that you specify in your page.
-This extends `site/_layouts/default.html`
+This extends `site/_layouts/default.html`.

 	- `site/_layouts/o-layout-landing.html`: use this layout to render a home page layout.
 This is only really useful with a page that's written as HTML rather than Markdown, as it requires a certain amount of markup.
 See the site home page for an example.
-This extends `site/_layouts/default.html`
+This extends `site/_layouts/default.html`.

   - The API endpoints (found under `site/api` if you're developing locally) are generated automatically.
 Any changes to files in here will be overwritten.
-If you need to make changes to the way these files are generated, see `script/build-website-api.js`
+If you need to make changes to the way these files are generated, see `script/build-website-api.js`.

 ### Building the Site Locally